RodRitter/Evennia-Doodads/Evennia Mudlet Mapper/README.md

 class Mapper(DefaultCharacter):
     """
-    When this character runs around, it will send the appropriate data to for the EvenniaMapper script to use for building the map
+    When this character runs around, it will send the appropriate data for the EvenniaMapper script to use for building the map
     """

     def get_exit_names(self):